gonglinyuan/safim/README.md

 ## Evaluate Your Model and Submit the Results

-To evaluate your own model, you need to add a class to `model_utils.py` that inherits the `ModelWrapper` base class.
-You can refer to the implementation of other classes in the same file.
-In your class implementation, you need to specify how your model is loaded, the sentinel tokens for FIM, and other hyperparameters.
-After that, add an entry to the `build_model` function in `model_utils.py`.
+To evaluate your own model with the SAFIM benchmark, follow these steps:

+### Model Integration

+Implement a new class in `model_utils.py` that inherits from `ModelWrapper`.
+This class should handle model loading, define sentinel tokens for Fill-in-the-Middle (FIM) tasks, and set relevant hyperparameters.
+Refer to existing class implementations for details.

+Next, integrate your model into the framework by adding it to the `build_model` function within `model_utils.py`.

 ### Generate

-Then you can use `generate.py` to do inference using your model on the three subtasks:
+Use `generate.py` to produce predictions for each of the three subtasks.
+Replace `NAME_OF_YOUR_MODEL` with your model's identifier:

+For Algorithmic Block Completion:

 ```bash
 mkdir -p cache outputs_block